marph91/pocket-cnn/README.md

 - Convolution (Kernel: 1x1, 2x2, 3x3, Stride: 1, 2, 3)
 - Maximum Pooling (Kernel: 2x2, 3x3, Stride: 1, 2, 3)
-- Average Pooling (Quantized factor: 1 / height * width to 16 bit)
+- Average Pooling (Quantized averaging factor: 1 / height * width to 16 bit)
 - Zero Padding (only same padding at each edge)
 - ReLU, Leaky ReLU (only with alpha = 0.125)

 ## TODO

-### Testing

-- Add more tests.
-- Use a second simulator, f. e. modelsim or nvc.
-- Use jenkins or similar CI.

-### HDL

-- Add more layers, f. e. fully connected layer.
-- Check if CE is correctly implemented and useful at all.
-See <http://arantxa.ii.uam.es/~ivan/spl12-clock-gating.pdf>.

-### CNN Frameworks

-Add an example, which contains the full workflow:

-- Pytorch/Tensorflow/... training
-- Exporting to ONNX
-- Generating the hardware description with picocnn
+Can be found at the [documentation folder](documentation/todo.md) or in the issues.

 ## History